4,000 Shares in United States Lime & Minerals, Inc. (NASDAQ:USLM) Acquired by AM Investment Strategies LLC

 United States Lime & Minerals stock opened at $211.52 on Friday.
 The company has a 50 day moving average price of $208.71 and a 200 day moving average price of $189.84.
 United States Lime & Minerals, Inc. has a 52 week low of $105.02 and a 52 week high of $226.47.
 The firm has a market capitalization of $1.20 billion, a price-to-earnings ratio of 19.02 and a beta of 0.76.

-United States Lime & Minerals (NASDAQ:USLM – Get Free Report) last posted its quarterly earnings data on Wednesday, August 2nd.
-The construction company reported $3.45 EPS for the quarter.
+United States Lime & Minerals (NASDAQ:USLM – Get Free Report) last issued its earnings results on Wednesday, August 2nd.
+The construction company reported $3.45 earnings per share (EPS) for the quarter.
+The company had revenue of $73.98 million during the quarter.
 United States Lime & Minerals had a net margin of 23.86% and a return on equity of 19.08%.
-The firm had revenue of $73.98 million during the quarter.

 United States Lime & Minerals Dividend Announcement